daniellenguyen/policing_cost_vis/README.md

 I want to make the arrows I hard coded in svg for this visualization into something people can download and tweak to use in their own visualizations.
 I was unable to find a sankey diagram in javascript that had only one parent node, two child nodes, and used arrows, so I had to just draw it and it took a whole day (especially the curved arrow, which I debugged using [Mike Bostock's example of De Casteljau’s Algorithm](https://observablehq.com/@mbostock/de-casteljaus-algorithm) and I'm very proud of it).
 But now it could theoretically be used for any dataset where the user needs to compare two values using a sankey diagram - I've just got to make a generalized version of it.

-# A note to myself on how to deploy this to my Github Pages site:
+# A note to myself on how to deploy this to Github Pages:

 ```
 cd policing_cost_vis